Fridge Energy Consumption – How much does it cost to run?

 Fridge Energy Consumption Results

-When it was working hard, power usage was just under 300W.
+When it was working hard, power usage was just under 300W (bottom left figure on the photo).

 After a week the fridge had used 10,870 Wh of power which equates to around 567 kWh (units of power) per annum and in dollar terms: